Call the Township Office to learn more about specific services: 317-773-0249

 Link to the Purdue Extension article on Canada Thistle:

 Families with few financial resources or are in a financial crisis can apply for holiday assistance.
 Holiday meals for an entire family are delivered for both Thanksgiving and Christmas.
 Christmas gifts for the children also can be provided.
 The ages and sizes of the children.
 The number of applicants is limited so you will want to sign up early.
-The application is available starting October 1 each year.

 More to come